mortezasj11/nnUNet_train_K8s/ReadMe.md

 hpcharbor.mdanderson.edu/nnunetv2/nnunetv2@sha256:4ab016ba4b356842be74fbf58159480598bfc015c8454339022aa0fcbfdc196d<br>

 #### Important Notes
-- Ensure that nnUNet is installed inside the Docker container as specified in your .py file for proper functionality.(At least how I get it top work!)
+- Ensure that nnUNet is installed inside the Docker container as specified in your .py file for proper functionality.
+(At least this is how I get it to work!)
 - Use the A100 GPU for training due to compatibility issues with H100 for some PyTorch setups.